STATEMENT - Update on monkeypox in Canada

-OTTAWA, ON, May 25, 2022 /CNW/ - The Public Health Agency of Canada (PHAC) is issuing this statement to provide an update to the evolving epidemiological investigation into monkeypox cases in Canada.
-PHAC is working closely with Canada's Chief Medical Officers of Health to ensure collaboration and coordination on the Government of Canada's strategic response to address this situation.
-Canada is taking immediate action, including providing advice on public health measures; developing infection, prevention, and control guidance (including advice on isolation of cases); assisting with laboratory testing, sequencing, and guidance to provinces and territories; and initiating vaccine supply arrangements with jurisdictions.

-Today, PHAC is confirming a total of 16 cases of monkeypox to date in Canada.
-All cases have been reported in the province of Quebec.
-The NML is continuing to receive samples for confirmatory testing from multiple jurisdictions, and will continue to support provinces and territories with testing in their ongoing investigations.

-At this time, cases of monkeypox are being identified and treated by local health clinics.
-There is ongoing planning with provinces and territories to provide access to approved vaccines in Canada that, if required, can be used in managing monkeypox in their jurisdiction.
-As a preparedness step, PHAC provided Quebec with a small shipment of Imvamune vaccine from Canada's National Emergency Strategic Stockpile (NESS) to support their targeted response.
-Similarly, as warehousing and cold chain operations are confirmed, other jurisdictions will begin receiving limited pre-positioning supply shipments.
-At this point, and in alignment with international expert assessments, including the World Health Organization (WHO), there is no need for the vaccine to be used for mass immunization.
-In Canada, experts and health authorities are continuing to investigate the spread of monkeypox and will regularly assess the situation as it evolves.

-PHAC is also updating its interim infection, prevention and control (IPC) guidance for use by health care professionals.
-This updated guidance will be released in the next few days, and is based on the experience of international and domestic partners.
-It will be further informed by National Advisory Committee on Immunizations (NACI) recommendations in the coming weeks.

-Public health partners across the country are collaborating and coordinating closely in light of the arrival of monkeypox in Canada.
-Federal, provincial and territorial Chief Medical Officers of Health (CMOHs) are meeting regularly to discuss this evolving investigation, and actions for identifying, treating and preventing further illnesses in Canada.
+Human cases of monkeypox have been recently reported in over 20 countries worldwide.
+Before now, Canada has not seen person-to-person spread of monkeypox.
+We are continuing to collaborate with international partners to better understand the arrival of this virus in countries outside of Africa.
+PHAC, together with health authorities at all levels are actively addressing the situation in Canada to provide the people in Canada with the information they need to make informed decisions about their health.

-The global understanding of the monkeypox virus is still evolving.
-To this end, the PHAC NML is performing whole genome sequencing, an enhanced fingerprint analysis, on Canadian samples of monkeypox.
+The NML is working to facilitate and support laboratory testing capacity in jurisdictions across the country.
+The Agency is engaging with experts to finalize and release public health guidance on case identification, contact tracing and isolation, as well as infection and prevention control for the healthcare system.
+The NML is also completing whole genome sequencing, an enhanced fingerprint analysis, on Canadian samples of monkeypox.
 This sequencing will help our experts understand the chains of transmission occurring in Canada.

-Furthermore, Canada is also working closely with international health partners to set the global research agenda for monkeypox at the WHO's upcoming Research and Development Blueprint meeting.
+Additionally, there is ongoing work to plan the way forward with provinces, territories and partners, such as providing access to approved vaccines in Canada that, if required, can be used in managing monkeypox in their jurisdiction.
+As a preparedness step, limited shipments of Imvamune vaccine from Canada's National Emergency Strategic Stockpile (NESS) are being offered to jurisdictions who require a targeted response.
+Currently, there is no need for the vaccine to be used for mass immunization.
+This recommendation is in alignment with international expert assessments, including the World Health Organization (WHO).
+The situation in Canada is under close and constant monitoring and may be adapted as and when the need arises.

+While the risk of infection is currently low for the general population, monkeypox virus can affect anyone who is in close contact with an infected person or their contaminated objects.
+Contrary to some recent media reports, this virus does not discriminate and is not limited to spread from intimate sexual activities.
+This kind of misinformation and stigmatization can lead to misunderstanding of risks and negative health outcomes.
+Canada's Chief Medical Officers of Health are meeting regularly and working collaboratively to analyze available information about these emerging human infections that before now, have never before been reported in Canada.

+Canadians should be aware of the symptoms of monkeypox.
+Anyone who may have come into contact with a case or who is feeling unwell or has symptoms that could be consistent with monkeypox infection, should limit their contact with others and report their symptoms to their health care provider.
+Common signs and symptoms of monkeypox infection include fever, headache, muscle aches, exhaustion, swollen lymph nodes, and development of a new rash.
+Following infection, the incubation period (number of days between exposure/infection and onset of symptoms) is normally 6-13 days but can range to as much as 21 days.
+Health care providers are urged to be extra vigilant and closely watch for patients with any symptoms of monkeypox, even atypical presentation, regardless of whether they have reported travel.

-The Government of Canada will continue to work with the provinces and territories to assess the risks to people in Canada, respond to the evolving situation, and continue to provide updates to the public as new information becomes available.
+The Government of Canada will continue to work with the provinces and territories to respond to the evolving situation, and will continue to provide updates to the public as new information becomes available.

 SOURCE Public Health Agency of Canada